OpaxIV/drm_in_games/tigress/opaque.md

         00491b59 39 d0           CMP        EAX,EDX
         00491b5b 74 3b           JZ         LAB_00491b98
 ```
 The jump occurs if `eax` and `edx` are equal.
-This is computed by subtracting both values currently resting in the registers and checking the result.
+This is computed by subtracting both values currently resting in the registers and checking their result.
 If the result ends up being equal to zero, then the jump occurs.
-Every other outcome would lead to a continuation of the code at 0x0491b5d.
+Every other outcome would lead to a continuation of the code at `0x0491b5d`.

-Interesting to know would be, what the actual if-statement would be like, hence to understand how the values in the registers `eax` and `edx` would look like.
+Interesting to know would be, what the actual if-statement would be like, hence to understand what the values in the registers `eax` and `edx` are.
 We can somewhat get an idea of this by looking at the decompiler output:
 ```C
   uVar9 = DAT_0058dd44 * DAT_0058dd44 + 1;